css-materials/course-site/content/setup/git/git-with-rstudio/index.md

 You have new work in your local Git repository, but the changes are not online yet.

 Before you *push* your changes to GitHub, first you should *pull* from GitHub.
 Why?
-If you make changes to the repo in the browser or from another machine or (one day) a collaborator has pushed, you will be happier if you pull those changes in before you attempt to push.
+If you make changes to the repo in the browser (not recommended!) or one day a collaborator has pushed some new code to your repo, you need to pull those changes in before you attempt to push.

 * Click the blue "Pull" button in the "Git" tab in RStudio.
 I doubt anything will happen, i.e. you'll get the message "Already up-to-date".
 This is just to establish a habit.

 * Now click the green "Push" button to send your local changes to GitHub.
 You should see some message along these lines.
+If you have never pushed a commit to GitHub, you will be challenged to enter your username and password: enter them.

+Notice this whole operation will fail if you have not configured Git and/or you have not used the correct authentication method (SSH or HTTPS): see Configure Git() and repeat.

     ```bash
     [master dc671f0] blah